yoshinga/freemarket_sample_63g/README.md

 ### Association
 - belongs_to :category
 - belongs_to :user
+- belongs_to :todo
 - has_many :comments
-- has_many :users, through: :favorites
+- has_many :favorite